lerna/lerna/CONTRIBUTING.md

 In addition to our lower level testing, we also have a suite of e2e tests which actually publish our packages to a locally running npm registry (using verdaccio in the same way as described in the section above) and use the `lerna` CLI directly.
 These are our most valuable tests because they get us as close as possible to the experience of our users.

-To build, version and publish all the packages, as well as run all e2e tests using, you just need to run a single command:
+To build, version and publish all the packages, as well as run all e2e tests using those same packages, you just need to run a single command:

 ```sh
 npm run e2e